servatj/servatj-blog-source/src/pages/2019-06-09-hello-world-in-node-js/index.md

 $ nvm install 11.9
 ```

-and then we can run node js for the very first time in order to get the current installed version.
+Now we can run Node js for the very first time in order to get the current installed version.

 ```bash
 $ node --version